rtanglao/rt-showfor.json/README.md

 # rt-showfor.json
 roland's fun showfor.json for lithium repo

+## 10May2017
+* 1\. made fx53 the default (default was formerly fx50) and uploaded it as per March 2, 2017 procedure but it's still showing fx50 as the default.

 ## March 2, 2017

 1. [bug 1339484](https://bugzilla.mozilla.org/show_bug.cgi?id=1339484)-fix free marker template problems with showfor.json (corrupted because of minify errors? copy and paste errors? [here is the corrupted Android showfor.json](https://gist.github.com/rtanglao/56ea41d22cc7a868038f5310c53f7c11) in case we ever need it :-)).
 After running through an [un-minifier](http://unminify.com/):